vasilakisfil/Introspected-REST/README.md

 ## 5. REST Applied in a modern API
 REST model is built for machine-to-machine communication, of any type.
-However, as this form of communication is getting bigger and bigger (2014 was described as the year of APIs), clients are requesting and having more and more requirements from a server response.
+However, as this form of communication is getting bigger and bigger, clients are requesting and having more and more requirements from a server response.
 It's not enough to just request and get the resource but you should be able to specify to the server what transformations you need.